Daniel-KM/Omeka-S-module-Sparql/README.md

 ------------------

 An external sparql server is required only for big databases or to support full sparql protocol version 1.1.
-One of the most common is Apache Jena Fuseki.
+One of the most common is [Apache Jena Fuseki].

 Fuseki is part of [Jena], a framework incubated by Apache to manage semantic web and linked data applications.
 Only the server (Fuseki) and the triple store